 Kriya Yoga in Yoga Sutras by Patanjali

-Patanjali quotes Kriya in The Yoga Sutras (II:1), in which he identifies three main practises that are vital to Kriya.
+Patanjali quotes Kriya in The Yoga Sutras (II:1), in which he identifies three main practices that are vital to Kriya.
 These are tapasya, swadhyaya and Ishwara pranidhana.

 Tapasya means ‘to generate heat’ and refers to austerity and self—discipline, swadhyaya is self—study and Ishwara pranidhana means self—surrender and devotion to the Divine.